zumasys/docs/site/jbase/utilities/jfilesave/README.md

 All other characters are taken literally

+On Windows you must escape the "%", e.g. %%d

 Spaces (and strings of spaces) are converted to a single underscore "_".

 Special Character Strings are case insensitive (%D is the same as %d).